erez-o/docsforge/docs/autodocSettings-full-list.md

 If the ENABLE_PREPROCESSING tag is set to "YES", doxygen will evaluate all C-preprocessor directives found in the sources and include files.

+The default for C, C++ and C# is: "YES"
-The default value is: "NO"
+The default for other languages: "NO"

 Note: the values true/false can also be used instead of "YES"/"NO".